danilodelucio/DL_TornadoShader/README.md

 <img width="1440" height="786" alt="image" src="https://github.com/user-attachments/assets/150d495e-2c94-49b7-95f3-0d9b2d9ab0dd" />

-If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://buymeacoffee.com/danilodelucio). ☕
+If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://buymeacoffee.com/danilodelucio).

 > _If you donate any amount, please mention this tool (also your preference name if you want to), so your name will appear in the Supporters list above._

+You can also ⭐ star this repository — it helps a lot with visibility and motivates me to keep developing tools for VFX.

-You can also share this tool or send me a positive message, it would help me in the same way.
+Sharing this project or sending me a positive message would help me in the same way.

 # Cheers! 🥂